oluwatomisinabiola/oluwatomisinabiola/README.md

 # 👋🏾 Hey there,
-😎 I'm Oluwatomisin Abiola - a passionate problem solver, enthusiastic learner and collaborative team-player :)
+I'm Oluwatomisin Abiola - a passionate problem solver, enthusiastic learner and collaborative team-player! 😎

 🎓 I’m a student at Rutgers University, double-majoring in Computer Science and Data Science (Economics Track).
 I’m fascinated by the intersection of technology, data, and economics and love exploring how these fields enrich each other.